Fire Danger Levels decrease within Douglas District - NewsBreak

 Fire crews continue to make progress on the Cedar Creek Fire, as the remaining evacuation zones in and around Westfir, Oakridge and High Prairie have been reduced to Level 1 (Be Ready).
 The lightning-caused fire, burning since August 1, is 93,427 acres with 0% containment.
 A community meeting will be...

 EUGENE, Ore. — As the Cedar Creek Fire continues to burn, more resources are coming in to help fight it.
-Bridger Aerospace is an aerial firefighting company based out of Montana.
-They are now in Oregon helping to fight the Cedar Creek Fire.
-A super scooper aircraft is parked...
+Bridger Aerospace is an aerial fire fighting company based out of Montana.
+They are now in Oregon to help fight the Cedar Creek Fire.
+A super scooper aircraft is...

 RELATED LOCAL CHANNELS